rajgoel/course-scientific-programming/03-lecture/slides.md

 Pkg.add("Plots")
 ```

-After installation, an external packages can be used as follows:
+After installation, an external package can be used as follows:

 ```julia
 import Plots